utshomax/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/public-api-network-overview.md

 ---
-title: "Public API Network overview"
+title: "Share your APIs in the Public API Network"
 updated: 2023-03-30
 contextual_links:
   - type: section